sbjelogr/TransferBoost/docs/theory.md

 if the person watches netflix.<br>
 The tree structure learned in the previous task might not be the optimal, but it might still have predictive power to predict the new task.<br>
-When performing the transfer learning, `tboost` assigns new values of every leaf by keeping the learned tree structures and re-calculates the leaf values by using the new targets, as shown in the image<br>
+When performing the transfer learning, `transferboost` assigns new values of every leaf by keeping the learned tree structures and re-calculates the leaf values by using the new targets, as shown in the image<br>